Kremen v. Cohen: Impact and subsequent events

 Kremen v.
 Cohen, and the events leading up to the dispute, were called "really bizarre" (emphasis in original) by the Ninth Circuit.
 Stephen M. Cohen was ordered to pay $65 million to Gary Kremen, but claimed that he did not have that much money despite the success of his fraudulent sex.com website.
 Cohen declared personal bankruptcy and absconded to Mexico, where he eluded capture for several years until being deported by Mexican authorities for immigration violations in 2005.
-In the meantime, Kremen had offered a reward for Cohen's capture, which he advertised on his own version of the sex.com website.
+In the meantime, Kremen had offered a reward for Cohen's capture, which Kremen advertised on his own version of the sex.com website.
 Despite several additional court orders, Cohen has never paid the ordered damages to Kremen and continues to claim poverty.

-The case illustrated the value of strategically-constructed domain names on the World Wide Web, which in turn inspired questionable actions by parties who wished to control other such website names.
-The case also revealed the need to address whether traditional contract law was equipped to handle the buying and selling, and even the theft, of domain names as the World Wide Web developed.
+The case illustrated the value of strategically constructed domain names on the World Wide Web, which in turn inspired questionable actions by parties who wished to control other such website addresses.
+The case also revealed the need to consider whether traditional contract law was equipped to handle the buying and selling, and even the theft, of domain names as the World Wide Web developed.

 Despite never receiving his $65 million judgment from Cohen, Kremen later made use of the sex.com domain after he regained ownership, and in 2006 he sold the domain name for $14 million, which at the time was the largest amount ever paid in such a transaction.
 The saga was also the topic of the book Sex.com: One Domain, Two Men, Twelve Years and the Brutal Battle for the Jewel in the Internet's Crown by journalist Kieren McCarthy.